Easy pineapple pork roast – tender, juicy meat and flavors galore! Plus – glaze ideas for a mouthwatering presentation.

 - Prep the pineapple.
 You will need 3 thickish slices to rest the pork shoulder onto – cut the rest of the pineapple in bite-sized chunks and cover with plastic until needed.

 - Roast.
 Begin with 20 minutes at high temperature (400 F).
+Place the roast fat side up.
 Next take out the pork and add the pineapple juice or ale.
 Lower the oven temperature to 275 – 300 F and continue roasting.
 After one hour begin checking on the pork – baste or brush with the pan juices and turn it over as needed so that more of its surface is exposed to the dry heat of the oven.
 When it begins to get tender but it is not quite fork tender yet add the pineapple and continue roasting.
 Add a bit more liquid to the roasting pan if needed.

 - Rest.
 When the pork is tender when pierced with a fork place it on a cutting board to rest for 5-10 minutes before you slice it.

 TIP: You cannot rush this roast.
 Honor the pork shoulder and give it the time it needs to become fork tender.
-For a 3-4 lbs pork shoulder this may be anywhere from 2 1/2 to 4 hours of slow roasting.
+For a 3-4 lbs pork shoulder total time may be anywhere from 2 1/2 to 4 hours of slow roasting.
 It depends on the size of the pork, whether it is boneless or bone-in and the calibration of your oven.

 How to Serve Pineapple Pork Roast